Joo Ho-young: Career

 After qualifying for the bar in 1982, Joo worked as a judge for 19 years.
+In 1992, when he was a judge, in the Korean Air Flight 376 gear-up landing case, which occurred in 1991, he said in a trial ruling held in January of the following year, "The heavy responsibility of punishment under the criminal law is inevitable that defendants who are tasked with safe transportation of passengers did not follow basic air operation rules and caused an accident that could kill all 120 passengers."

 He was firstly elected to the National Assembly in 2004 election.
 He served as the parliamentary leader of the Grand National Party (GNP) from 2006 to 2007.
 Following his re-election in 2008 election, he was appointed the Minister for Special Affairs.

 On 18 July 2016, Joo announced he would run as the party chairperson for the upcoming leadership election.
 He lost to Lee Jung-hyun.

 Following the political scandal, Joo left the Saenuri Party along with other dissidents.
 He was elected the parliamentary leader of the newly formed Bareun Party but in November 2017, he announced his departure in order to join the Liberty Korea Party (LKP) along with other 8 MPs.
 He, however, remained till his term as a parliamentary leader ended.

 In 2020 election, Joo switched to Suseong 1st constituency, where the incumbent is Kim Boo-kyum (Democratic Party).
 He defeated the Democratic candidate and the former Minister of the Interior and Safety.
 He is now considered as a potential candidate for the President of the United Future Party (UFP), following the resignation of Hwang Kyo-ahn due to the election suffer.

 On 4 May 2020, Joo launched his bid for the UFP's parliamentary leader.
 4 days later, he was elected the parliamentary leader of the UFP, as well as the party's interim President where the position has been vacant since 15 April.

 On 15 June, Joo announced his resignation as the UFP parliamentary leader following the Democratic Party's decision to take 6 parliamentary committees without dividing with opposition parties.
 He harshly criticised that the ruling Democratic Party is going to the one-party dictatorship.
 However, sources reported that almost all UFP MPs oppose his resignation.

 Following the party's landslide victory in the 2021 by-elections, Joo returned as the party President.
 He has announced his intention to resign as the parliamentary leader on 16 April, adding that he would not serve until his term finishes on 29 May, but until the new person is elected.

-On 10 May 2021, Joo announced his bid for the upcoming leadership election.
+On 10 May 2021, Joo announced his bid for the June 2021 leadership election.
 He would lose the election to Lee Jun-seok.